lando/vitepress-theme-default-plus/docs/config/config.md

   By default the theme will try to resolve each contributor's git commit email to a GitHub username so the team page links to GitHub profiles (instead of `mailto:` addresses) and uses GitHub avatars (instead of Gravatar).

-  This is done via a single GraphQL call to GitHub's commit history API, with results cached on disk.
+  This is done via paginated GraphQL queries against GitHub's commit history API, with results cached on disk.
 Subsequent builds reuse the cache and make zero API calls unless a new contributor appears.

   The relevant options are:

   * `resolveGitHub` — set to `false` to disable entirely, `'auto'` (default) to try when a `GITHUB_TOKEN` env var is present and silently skip otherwise, or `true` to always try.
   * `cachePath` — where to write the resolved email→username map.
 Relative paths are resolved against your repo's git root.
-The conventional location is `docs/.vitepress/cache/team-github.json` and that directory is typically already gitignored.
-If unset, no cache is read or written and the resolver runs on every build.
+Defaults to `'docs/.vitepress/cache/team-github.json'`, which is typically already gitignored.
+Set to `undefined` or `null` to disable caching entirely (not recommended).
   * `repo` — an optional `'owner/name'` override (or `{owner, name}` object) for which repository's commit history to walk.
 By default this is sniffed from `git remote get-url origin`.
+  * `maxPages` — hard ceiling on commit-history pages fetched per resolution run (default `100`, i.e. 10000 commits).
+Bumping this only affects first-run cost; subsequent builds hit the cache.
+  * `maxStalePages` — give up after this many consecutive history pages that don't resolve any new emails (default `10`).
+Stops the walker from chasing emails that just don't map to GitHub users.

   When the resolver finds a match for a contributor, it: